smorikawa47/Workout-Tools/README.md

 # Workout Tools
-I started working out as a way to stay physically healthy during the pandemic, and I wanted add a little bit of change to the generic audio that an iPhone plays when a timer ends.
+I started working out as a way to stay physically healthy during the pandemic, and I wanted to add a little bit of change to the generic audio that an iPhone plays when a timer ends.
 This experience inspired me to create this program that comes with stopwatch, timer with a music, and memo functionalities.

 ## Stopwatch
 Stopwatch comes with start, stop, and reset buttons